House Arrest in South Carolina

 - permission to attend and participate in counseling appointments, alcohol / drug classes, community service, etc., and

-- permission to participate in any other court-approved activities,
+- permission to participate in any other court-approved activities.

 House arrest is monitored through electronic monitoring and is administered in a number of ways:

 Global Positioning System (GPS) – GPS is the most sophisticated of the home detention devices.
 It uses commercial cellular networks to transmit data 24-hours a day to the monitoring agency.
 GPS tracking allows the supervising agency to create specific inclusion and exclusion zones, mapping, and tracking.
 The agency knows exactly where you are at all times.
+If you violate the terms of house arrest, such as leaving the authorized area, it can lead to immediate arrest and may require you to serve the remainder of your sentence in jail or prison.

-Pre-Conviction House Arrest
+Pre-Conviction House Arrest for Minor Offenses

 South Carolina law 23-13-40 states that time spent, prior to trial and sentencing, under electronic monitoring or house arrest, may be credited towards sentencing in the sentencing judge’s discretion.